-Joseph Byrd was born in 1921 and lived in West Chester, Pennsylvania.
+Joseph Byrd was born in January 3, 1921 to Isaiah and Mabel Byrd who lived in West Chester, Pennsylvania.
 Joseph was one of eight children.

 Private Joseph Byrd Died Non-Battle, in a vehicle accident in Italy on March 24, 1945.
 His father received the government telegram notifying him of his son’s death on Friday April 6th.

 Joseph was buried in the Sicily-Rome American Cemetery, in Nettuno, Italy.